MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxelementcreate.md

 ## -description

-TBD - The AcxElementCreate function is used to create an audio element that that will be associated with a stream device object parent.
+The AcxElementCreate function is used to create an audio element that that will be associated with a stream device object parent.

 ## -parameters

 ### -param Object

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that has/is TBD been TBD.
+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that that that will be associated with the stream.

 ### -param Attributes